 Sometimes a wet tap connection will leak after it is initially installed.
-But more frequently at a later date.
-Depending on what area of the water tap leaks will determine what action can be taken to stop the leak.
-All instructions below are meant for licensed master plumbers, or persons directly under their supervision.
+But more frequently tap leaks occur at a later date.
+Depending on what area of the water tap is leaking, will determine what action can be taken to stop the leak.
+All instructions below are meant for Licensed Master Plumbers, or persons directly under their supervision.
 No other individuals should ever attempt to work on a live water line connection.

 The Core is the Valve Portion of the Tap Connection

 The core of a tap connection has a packing nut just like most valves.
 Frequently, if a connection is hard to open or close, the packing nut just has to be loosened.
 After it is loosened a half a turn or so, it should be able to be operated.
 If it still will not move it can be gently tapped with a hammer on the threads protruding from the packing nut.
 This should loosen it up a bit.
 Always remember to tighten up the packing nut afterwards.

 Very frequently water tap leaks will be from out of the core of the fitting.
 The water tap leak can frequently be stopped by tightening the packing nut with a wrench (just like many water valve leaks).
 If the leak has been present for a while, the core may have been worn away.
 This happens from the running water from the leak, and the connection will then have to be replaced.
 In some rare instances just the core of the tap will have to be changed; but that would require the city main to be turned off.

 When a Water Tap Leaks at the Base of the Fitting